Table of Contents

 I. Domain Definition

-2. Biological Risks: Primarily focuses on risks of AI misuse in the biological field, such as the use of AI to design or synthesize pathogens of infectious diseases.
+- Biological Risks: Primarily focuses on risks of AI misuse in the biological field, such as using AI to design, modify, or construct pathogens.

-3. Chemical Risks: Primarily focuses on risks of AI misuse in the chemical field, such as the use of AI to design or synthesize lethal toxins.
+- Chemical Risks: Primarily focuses on risks of AI misuse in the chemical field, such as using AI to design novel highly toxic chemicals or plan synthesis routes for controlled chemicals.

 Some considerations: